MilramX Logo

 MilramX uses the paradigm of intelligent agents which collaborate in real-time to extract data from multiple systems, analyze this data to produce actionable information, and to send this information in the form of Emails of text messages to people.
 Alternately this information can be used to update systems used by people so that they have the information they need, when they need it.

-Artificial Intelligence is simply computer code that performs knowledge-based tasks using a variety of data analysis, decision making, and planning algorithms.
+Decision Support is simply computer code that performs knowledge-based tasks using a variety of data analysis, decision making, and planning algorithms.
 One of the major problems is that, to do something useful such as control a machine, the body of code quickly becomes very large.
-Implementing such systems as a set of collaborating intelligent agents has proven to be a good way to organize Real-Time AI systems.
+Implementing such systems as a set of collaborating intelligent agents has proven to be a good way to organize Real-Time rules-based Decision Support systems.

-Real-Time AI Systems differ from Deep Reasoning AI systems in that Real-Time AI Systems capture, analyze and act on data in near real-time whereas deep reasoning systems start with a set of of historical data and extract meaning from it.
+Real-Time rules-based Decision Support Systems differ from Deep Reasoning AI systems in that these Decision Support Systems capture, analyze and act on data in near real-time whereas deep reasoning systems start with a set of of historical data and extract meaning from it.

-Please see "Real-Time AI versus Deep Reasoning Artificial Intelligence Systems" for more details.
+Please see "Rules-Based Decision Support versus Deep Reasoning Artificial Intelligence Systems" for more details.

-A Real-Time Artificial Intelligence System performs a number of functions:
+A Real-Time Rules-Based Decision Support System performs a number of functions:

 1. Collection of data from a variety of sources in real-time.